-In order to better understand the needs and resources of each community we serve, we regularly conduct a Community Health Needs Assessment (CHNA).
-This process not only informs our community investments, helping us make long-term, sustainable change, but it also allows us to deepen the strong relationships we have with partner organizations and holds us accountable to our mission as we work together to improve community health.
+In order to better understand the needs of each community we serve and to help strategically allocate resources, we regularly conduct a Community Health Needs Assessment.
+This process not only informs our community investments, helping us make a long-term, sustainable impact, but it also allows us to strengthen relationships with partner organizations and holds us accountable to our mission as we work together to improve community health.

-We conduct a CHNA every three years to inform our community investments and meet federal regulatory obligations.
-The CHNA process provides a rigorous method for identifying high-priority health needs in communities and developing strategies to address those needs.
+A CHNA is conducted every 3 years to inform our community investments and meet federal regulatory obligations.
+The CHNA process provides a rigorous method for identifying high-priority health needs in our communities, and drives the development of strategies to address those needs.

-Visit Kaiser Permanente’s Community Health Needs Assessment page and read our full CHNA and Implementation Strategy to learn more about our methods, findings and planned response to the community health needs that were identified.
+Kaiser Permanente Community Health Needs Assessments page provides information about our implementation strategy, methods, findings, and planned response to the prioritized community health needs.

-Kaiser Permanente Northwest’s 2016 CHNA process illuminated five high-priority health needs that were most critical to the health and well-being of the communities we serve:
+Kaiser Permanente Northwest’s 2019 CHNA process illuminates 3 high-priority health needs that are most critical to the health and well-being of the communities we serve:

-Kaiser Permanente’s CHNA process was conducted in association with the Healthy Columbia Willamette Collaborative, a public-private partnership that we helped to co-found.
-We are grateful for the contributions of the 15 hospitals, four health departments, two Coordinated Care Organizations, and more than 20 local community organizations who have provided invaluable input for our continued work together.
+Kaiser Permanente Northwest’s CHNA process was conducted in association with the Healthy Columbia Willamette Collaborative, a public-private partnership comprised of 15 hospitals, 4 health departments, and 2 coordinated care organizations in Clackamas, Multnomah, and Washington counties of Oregon, and Clark County in Washington.
+Gratitude goes to the collaborative and the more than 20 local community organizations who provided invaluable input for our CHNA.